When America's biggest city was mostly farmland.

 But this city was not yet a single community.
 In fact, up until 1898, Brooklyn, Queens, and the Bronx were all separate cities apart from New York.

 The images above show how New York looked before it became one, before it was developed, before it grew into the city we now know.
-From a conglomerate of pastoral towns to the gleaming city on the hill, New York's development is a sight to behold.
+From a collection of pastoral towns to a gleaming city on a hill, New York's development is a sight to behold.

 Next, check out these 35 photos you won't believe were taken in New York City.
-Then, have a look at some more photos of old New York before the skyscrapers.
+Then, have a look at some terrifying photos of the New York subway in the 1980s.